 The relationship between immune status and plaque formation was then analyzed.

 People living with HIV and who had a line count of CD4 cells above 500 cells / mm3, had a comparable risk of re-forming plaques for HIV-negative controls.
 The increased risk of new plaque accumulation was observed in people with HIV who had a CD4 cell count below 200 cells / mm3 (RAR = 2,57; IC95% 1,48 -4,46).

 Longer duration of protease inhibitor therapy was a risk factor for plaque buildup among men with HIV (RAR = 1,12 per year of cumulative use, IC 95%, 1,01 -1.25) but not women with HIV.

-"Our previous ART support data, before the 4 CD will decrease, which may attenuate the HIV-associated cardiovascular increases risk," conclude the authors.
-"A better understanding of these processes is needed both to prevent or delay CVD development and strategies to improve treatment outcomes with the growing and increasingly elderly HIV-infected population."
+"Our previous data supporting early ART before CD 4 will decrease, which may attenuate HIV-associated cardiovascular risks," the authors conclude.
+"A better understanding of these processes is needed both to prevent or delay CVD development and strategies to improve treatment outcomes with the growing and increasingly older HIV-infected population."

 Translated from the original English into Portuguese of Brazil By Cláudio Santos de Souza

 The Original in English was published 06 May 2015 by Michel Carter

 Hanna DB et al. HIV infection is associated with progression of subclinical carotid arteriosclerosis.
 Clin infecting Dis, editing online, up to 2015